Penguin9915/track-stats/README.md

 ## Warning

 This application is mostly working.
 Some displayed data might be incorrect.
 I am hoping to fix this in future.
+Changing configuration won't work when using java archive (jar) from releases page.

 # Contents